-Homebuyers are in the program until their house has been built or renovated; generally, this takes 6 to 12 months.
+Homebuyers are in the program until their house has been built or renovated; generally, this takes 8-12 months.
 The construction process is complex with many variables depending on funding sources, the construction schedule and building requirements.
 This complexity makes it difficult to predict the length of time from acceptance into the program to the date of purchase.
 We will keep you updated throughout the construction process.

 Sweat equity is a core tenet of Habitat’s ministry.
 The term refers to the actual hands-on involvement of prospective homeowners in the construction of their homes and in other Habitat and community activities.
 Sweat equity is designed to meet three important goals: 1) Partnership through providing meaningful interaction between future homeowners, Habitat staff, volunteers and community members; 2) Pride in homeownership, and; 3) Development of skills and knowledge.

 All Habitat homebuyers must complete 250 hours of sweat equity prior to closing on their house.
 These hours may be completed by family members planning to live in the Habitat house as well as by friends and relatives.

 What is sweat equity?

 Habitat does not build custom homes.
 You will have the opportunity to purchase a home that is appropriate for the size and composition of your household.
 To keep the homes affordable, Habitat cannot accept custom design requests.
-However, Habitat homebuyers often have the opportunity to select home finishings such as flooring and cabinets, but this is not always the case.
+Habitat homebuyers often have the opportunity to select home finishings such as flooring and cabinets, but this is not always the case.